aldomann/sublime-moka/README.md

 #### Via Package Control

-The easiest way to install is using [Sublime Package Control](https://sublime.wbond.net), where Spacegray is listed as `Theme - Spacegray`.
+The easiest way to install is using [Sublime Package Control](https://sublime.wbond.net), where Moka is listed as `Theme - Moka`.

 1. Open Command Palette using menu item `Tools -> Command Palette...` (⇧+⌘+P on Mac)
 2. Choose `Package Control: Install Package`
-3. Find `Theme - Spacegray` and hit Enter
+3. Find `Theme - Moka` and hit Enter

 #### Manual

 You can also install the theme manually:

 1. [Download the .zip](https://github.com/kkga/spacegray/archive/master.zip)
-2. Unzip and rename the folder to `Theme - Spacegray`
+2. Unzip and rename the folder to `Theme - Moka`
 3. Copy the folder into `Packages` directory, which you can find using the menu item `Sublime Text -> Preferences -> Browse Packages...`

 ***